wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-thing.md

 Representation of a thing
 =====

 This NIP introduces a simple and highly flexible method to represent almost any piece of data -- any _THING_ -- as JSON and store it in nostr in a way that facilitates category-based search.
+The only requirement is that the _THING_ in question must be assigned to a category (a.k.a. a class, a list, a set, whatever you want to call it).

 ## Format